 Though this is the case when you hire developers of any kind, it’s a bit more complicated with Python, considering the sheer number of web frameworks and off-shoot languages it has.
 Not to mention, the readability of the language may differ from project to project.

 In any case, hiring Python developers will be different depending on your level of expertise.
-For example, if you have no idea about Python, it’s best to go for a hiring service that does everything for you after you provide them with project and company details.
+For example, if you have no idea about Python, it’s best to go for a hire who does everything for you after you provide them with project and details.

 Alternatively, if you’re familiar with how it all works, you can opt for matching services.
 And if you’re proficient with Python, you can opt for freelancers.